YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/AppSourcePublishing/appsource-requirements.instructions.md

    - Use proper version ranges for dependencies (avoid wildcards)
    - Minimize dependencies when possible to reduce conflicts
    - Test compatibility with all supported versions of dependencies
+   - Never use dependencies on "System Application" and "Base Application"
    - Document any third-party library dependencies

 ## AppSource Publishing Workflow